Tire Air Volume Calculator — Internal Volume FREE

+The Tire Air Volume Calculator estimates the internal air volume of a P-Metric tire in liters and cubic inches by modeling the tire's torus-shaped cross-section from your section width, aspect ratio, and rim diameter, giving you useful data for comparing capacities or estimating sealant quantities.
 This calculator provides an estimation of the internal air volume within a P-Metric tire.
 By inputting the tire's section width, aspect ratio, and rim diameter, the tool uses a simplified geometric formula (approximating the tire's cross-section as a torus) to estimate the volume.
 This can be useful for understanding certain tire characteristics, comparing potential air capacities between sizes, or even for rough estimations like tire sealant amounts for large bicycle tires (though this calculator uses automotive P-Metric inputs).
 Please note that this is an approximation, as the true internal shape of a tire is complex and varies between manufacturers and models.

 - Enter the tire's Section Width in millimeters (e.g., 225).